History of the Polish–Lithuanian Commonwealth (1764–1795): Final partition

 After the Second Partition, the liquidation of the Polish–Lithuanian Commonwealth was only a matter of time.
 The uprising of 1794 was the last attempt and the only possible way left to preserve the state heading for destruction.
 An enormous military effort was made, but szlachtas resistance to full implementation of Kościuszko's social reform left some human resources beyond the reach of the insurgency.
 Kościuszko Uprising was dominated by the May 3 Constitution era reformers; for most szlachta the Constitution's reforms were the maximum they would tolerate.

-The uprising fell because of the overwhelming military advantage of Russia and Prussia, the greatest land powers in Europe.
+The uprising fell because of the overwhelming military advantage of Russia and Prussia.
 Possible external support, from the Ottoman Empire or revolutionary France, had failed to materialize.
 Russia ended up arbitrating partition disagreements between Prussia and Austria, which almost resulted in warfare.
-As Prussia left the anti-French coalition, Austria received the Russian support.
+As Prussia left the anti-French coalition, Austria received Russian support.
 The Third Partition border arrangements were arrived at on October 24, 1795.

-Prussia took over most of Mazovia and Lithuanian lands up to the Neman River (48,000 km2 and about 1 million people).
+Prussia took over most of Mazovia and Lithuanian Suvalkija and Dzūkija lands up to the Neman River (48,000 km2 and about 1 million people).
 Austria gained Lesser Poland up to the Bug River and parts of Podlasie and Mazovia (47,000 km2 and 1.5 million).
 The rest, the remaining eastern and northern portions of the Commonwealth, was acquired by Russia (120,000 km2 and 1.2 million).

 King Stanisław August Poniatowski abdicated, having previously negotiated a satisfaction of his debts and financial obligations by the partitioning powers.
 He went to St. Petersburg, where he died in 1798.
 In St. Petersburg, the final convention regarding the territorial and formal elimination of the Kingdom of Poland, whose name was to be permanently erased, was reached on January 26, 1797.

-The Third Partition occurred without significant European opposition, because of the unfavorable for the Commonwealth political situation, including it being identified with the French Revolution historic movement during the final stages of the Commonwealth's existence.
-A complete military takeover and termination of existence of a large state was a unique in 18th-century Europe act of political violence, but the result was that the issue of Poland's independence was to become one of the main problems of European politics during the 19th century.
+The Third Partition occurred without significant European opposition, because of the, for the Commonwealth, unfavorable political situation, including it being identified with the French Revolution historic movement during the final stages of the Commonwealth's existence.
+A complete military takeover and termination of the existence of a large state was a unique in 18th-century Europe act of political violence, but the result was that the issue of Poland's independence was to become one of the main problems of European politics during the 19th century.